cits3007/cits3007.github.io/assets/labs/lab01.md

     the appropriate VirtualBox package for your platform (Windows, MacOS or Linux), and install it.

-    (On Windows, the installer is an `.exe` file you can simply run.  on MacOS it will be a `.dmg` file and on Ubuntu distributions a `.deb`
+    - On Windows, the installer is an `.exe` file you can simply run by double-clicking.
+    - On MacOS, the installer is a `.dmg` file -- double click on it for instructions.
-    file: we assume you already know how to install these.)
+    - On Ubuntu distributions a `.deb` file is provided -- we assume you already know how to install one of these.
+If you are using a non-Ubuntu distribution, consult the VirtualBox documentation for instructions on how to install.

 #.
 Visit <https://www.vagrantup.com/downloads>, download the
     appropriate Vagrant package for your platform, and install it.

-    On Windows, the installer is an `.msi` file you can run by double-clicking.
-On MacOS, you can either download a `.dmg` file, or (if you have [Homebrew](https://brew.sh) installed) there are instructions for adding Vagrant with a `brew install` command.
+    - On Windows, the installer is an `.msi` file you can run by double-clicking.
+    - On MacOS, you can either download a `.dmg` file, or (if you have [Homebrew](https://brew.sh) installed) there are instructions for adding Vagrant with a `brew install` command.
+    - On Ubuntu, it's recommended you install Vagrant using the APT package manager (see "Package manager for Linux" on the Vagrant page).

     <!--
     macos old intel: may hit network issue, just google and amend